Migraine Comorbidities: Raynaud’s Phenomenon/Syndrome

 A capillaroscopy allows the doctor to examine the blood vessels in the skin at the base of your fingernail.

 A cold stimulation test involves putting the hand in ice water and measuring the temperature of the fingers at regular intervals.

-Unfortunately, some of the best ways to treat Raynaud’s involve medicines that are contraindicated for Migraineurs because they work by dilating blood vessels which can trigger Migraine for many Migraineurs.
+Unfortunately, some of the best ways to treat Raynaud’s involve medicines that are contraindicated for migraineurs because they work by dilating blood vessels which can trigger migraine for many.
 Patients are encouraged to ask their doctors or pharmacists about all new prescriptions to be sure it won’t be problematic for them.

 Sympathectomy is a surgery in which doctors cut the nerves that supply the area with Raynaud’s symptoms.
-While this is the most drastic move for patients, it may allow some to treat their Migraines with medicines that otherwise wouldn’t be possible without the surgery.
-A nerve block prior to surgery allows patient and doctor to evaluate whether the sympathectomy will be successful.
+While this is the most drastic move for patients, it may allow some to treat their migraines with medicines that otherwise wouldn’t be possible without the surgery.
+A nerve block before surgery allows the patient and doctor to evaluate whether the sympathectomy will be successful.
 This is especially important in cases of secondary Raynaud’s, as it tends to react less favorably to the surgery.
 Sympathectomy is not a permanent cure however, and eventually nerves often grow back necessitating repeated surgeries for ongoing relief.

-Some Migraine preventive medicines such as beta blockers are contraindicated in patients who have Raynaud’s.
-Unfortunately, most abortive are also contraindicated and should be used only when both patient and doctor understand the potential problems and agree on a rescue plan should prolonged hypo-perfusion become an emergency.
+Some migraine preventive medicines such as beta-blockers are contraindicated in patients who have Raynaud’s.
+Unfortunately, most abortives are also contraindicated and should be used only when both patient and doctor understand the potential problems and agree on a rescue plan should prolonged hypo-perfusion become an emergency.